robolab-pavia/mdt/README.md

 ## Project

-This project is a markdown file reader from your terminal.
+This project is a Markdown file reader for your terminal.

 `mdt` is built with Python, and uses the following libraries: